zaagan/Docx-Html-Docx/README.md

 # Docx-Html-Docx
-A sample application to convert Docs to Html and Html to Docx
+Using C#, Convert Doc file to Html and vice-versa